TMafono/SpeedGuess/README.md

 ## Features

-- Randomly generated words with configurable lenghts.
+- Randomly generated words with configurable lengths.
 - Multiple reward tiers.
 - Configurable rewards per tier.
 - Automated events.

+## Planed Features

+- Leaderboards system with either a 3/5/10 list of the top speed typers!
+  - With the setting to clear the leaderboard on wipe.
+- Ability to choose between randomly generated strings and predetermined words/sentences

 ## Commands